 What are Emotions?

 Emotions have been described simply as – “Energy in motion,” which would be an accurate description, but rather vague too.
 I think we are all comfortable and familiar with positive emotions, but many of us can become resentful about negative ones like fear and anger.

-Negative emotions occur when we first define the perceived experience – such as losing a job – as negative, and then secondly we resist this perceived experience which, therefore creates a negative emotion.
+Negative emotions occur when we first define the perceived experience – such as losing a job – as negative, and then secondly we resist this perceived experience which, therefore creates negative emotion.

 It’s the resistance to the experience, the resistance to the emotion, and the resistance to the natural self that creates the painful negative emotion.
 Do you ever see a newborn baby resist crying?
-No, never, because they do not have any negative beliefs attached to an emotion like crying.
+No, never, because they do not have any negative beliefs attached to emotion like crying.
 But we do, don’t us?

 We learned to suppress our negative emotions and we learned to judge/label them as negative too.

 Did you see what she just did?
 Did you see how he just acted?

 We’ve been taught to suppress too much of ourselves just for the sake of appearing normal and maintaining the status quo.

 This is the number one reason why relationships end because someone is not being allowed to be who they really are.
 Not only does repressing your emotions affect your relationships, but they also affect your health too.

 Emotions need to be allowed to flow freely like I said because if not, you get a blockage in your energy system.
 Too much blockage will create a backup in your energy system known as Chakras, and when any chakra is backed up for too long, you either gradually shut down or you blow up with negative emotion.